Skip to main content

 1. Use the Help drop-down menu and click Show Logs in Explorer.

 Screenshot of the "GitHub Desktop" menu bar on Windows.
-In the expanded "Help" dropdown menu, an option labeled "Show Logs in Explorer" is outlined in orange.
+In the expanded "Help" dropdown menu, "Show Logs in Explorer" is outlined in orange.

 2. Select the log file from the date when you encountered the authentication error.